markrau73/Resp_website_bikes/README.md

 It is responsive website build with following tools:

+- HTML,

-- HTML
+- CSS,

-- CSS
+- JavaScript,

-- JavaScript.
+- RWD.